top of page

 Instructions

-The Burial package - shroud and ring - is available in the Las Vegas Bahá’í Library for $100 (less than the actual cost of the items) The Burial packages are available to the Las Vegas Baha'i community ONLY.
+The Burial Package (shroud and ring) is available in the Las Vegas Bahá’í Library, located at the Baha'i Center, for $100 (less than the actual cost of the items).
+The Burial packages are available to the Las Vegas Baha'i community ONLY.

 * It is not specified in the Kitab-i-Aqdas as to who should wash and prepare the body for burial.
 If neither the family nor a member of the community is able or willing to do so, most funeral homes provide this as a usual and customary service.
 (Guidelines for Local Spiritual Assemblies, Chapter 13, p.
 9)